Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADMSCustomSecurityAttributeDefinitionAllowedValue.md

 ```

 ### -Id
-The unique identifier of an object in Azure AD.
+The unique identifier of a predefined value in Azure AD.

 ```yaml
 Type: String